KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyStandings by dathbe](https://github.com/dathbe/MMM-MyStandings)

-1. An error occurred while getting information from 'package.json': Error: Invalid version: "2"
-2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - directory-tree  ^3.3.1  →  ^3.5.2

 ### [MMM-MyStudyLife by ethanpartida](https://github.com/ethanpartida/MMM-MyStudyLife)